-Busy or lazy, the easiest way to keep your hair neat 24/7 is straightening your hair.
+Busy or lazy, one of the ways to keep your hair looking sleek 24/7 is straightening your hair.
 Frizzy hair, flyaways, tangles, dull hair, and hours of styling – hair straightening takes care of it all like a fairy godmother!
 And, thanks to modern advancements in hair technology, there are now five popular hair straightening treatments that you can try out.
 But, what’s the price you pay – figuratively and literally?
 Which one is the safest?
 How long does your hair remain straight?
 Here’s everything you need to know about various hair straightening treatments for silky straight hair.
 Read on to find out all about them!

 5 Hair Straightening Treatments